k-nakam/k-nakam.github.io/_pages/about.md

 I have been engaged in several research projects related to these interests.
 My work has been published at the peer-reviewed journal (international journal of communication).
 Since September 2022, I also have worked as a Data and Causal Inference Analyst at Chicago Project on Security and Threats (CPOST).

 Before coming at Harvard, I received M.S. in Statistics from the University of Chicago and B.A. in Political Science from Waseda University in Japan.
 You can download my CV from [here](https://k-nakam.github.io/files/CV.pdf).
-Feel free to reach me out from knakamura [at]g[dot]harvard[dot]edu.
+Feel free to reach me out from knakamura [at]g.harvard.edu.